-Pepsi Vs. United Airlines: A Case Study of How to Lose Control
+Pepsi Vs. United Airlines: A race to the the bottom

 To say it was a bizarre week in social media would be an understatement.
 First, there was the Pepsi commercial featuring Kendall Jenner, then United Airlines practically broke the internet, and we won’t even mention the Sean Spicer press conference.
 Between Pepsi and United Airlines, the obvious winner for the biggest debacle is United, but we wanted to know by how much and if there were some insights we could gain by analyzing social media.

 Healing the World One Pepsi Can at a Time